DwarakanathAkkala/Travel-Itinerary-Planner/README.md

 3. On the dashboard, click "Add Trip" to create your first trip.
 4. Once a trip is created, click "View Details".
 5. On the trip detail page, you can:
     - Click "Add Item" to add itinerary events.
-Be sure to include a location to see it on the map.
-    - Click the route icon on an item to get directions.
     - Click "Add Expense" to log your spending.
+    - Click "Share Trip" to get a read-only link to send to others.

 ## Credentials
 To review the authenticated pages, you can use the following credentials or sign up for a new account: